moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Object Send Order: An integer indicating the object send order
 {{send-order}} or priority {{ordering-by-priorities}} value.

-* Object Forwarding Preference: An enumeration indicating how a sender sends an object.
+* Object Forwarding Preference: An enumeration indicating how a publisher sends an object.
 The preferences are Track, Group, Object and Datagram.
 An Object MUST be sent according to its `Object Forwarding Preference`, described below.

 * Object Status: As enumeration used to indicate missing objects or mark the end of a group or track.
 See {{object-status}} below.

-* Object Payload: An opaque payload intended for the consumer and SHOULD NOT be processed by a relay.
+* Object Payload: An opaque payload intended for an End Subscriber and SHOULD NOT be processed by a relay.
 Only present when 'Object Status' is Normal (0x0).

 #### Object Status {#object-status}